almero-digital-marketing/mikser-docs/layouts.md

 * `layout` - Each layout can define a parent layout.
 This is the absolute path to the parent layout.
 The absolute path is relative to the `layouts` folder.
 * `data` - This property is used to define data queries used by the layout to retrieve data from the database.
-* `blocks` - A list of layouts which will imported as blocks(partials) and used inside the layout.
+* `blocks` - A list of layouts which will be imported as blocks inside the layout.
+* `partial` - A list of layouts which will be imported as partials inside the layout.
 * `shrotcodes` - A list of layouts which will be exposed as short codes that can be used inside the documents which use this layout.
 * `plugins` - A list of plug-ins used in the layout.